 First Trimester (til 6-8Weeks)

 I didn’t find out I was pregnant until almost two months.
-At that time, I was finally back into the swing of bodybuilding (maybe 3-4 Weeks into it post surgery) and counting macros.
+At that time, I was finally back into the swing of bodybuilding (about 4 weeks post my Laparotomy surgery) and counting macros.

 - Macros: My average macros “pre-pregnancy” were around 180Carbs, 120Protein and 65Fat.